rothdearl/pyline/README.md

-  -v, --version                             show program's version number and exit -w ^ $, --wrap ^ $                        ^wrap lines between tokens$ --change-tabs n                           change tabs to 'n' spaces --show-tabs                               show tabs as >·· --pif                                     treat piped input as file names --iso                                     if --pif, use ISO-8859-1 for encoding instead of UTF-8 -N, --name-only                           if --pif, show just the file name when find or exclude patterns are found
+  -v, --version                             show program's version number and exit -w ^ $, --wrap ^ $                        ^wrap lines between tokens$ --change-tabs n                           change tabs to 'n' spaces -T, --show-tabs                           show tabs as >·· --pif                                     treat piped input as file names --iso                                     if --pif, use ISO-8859-1 for encoding instead of UTF-8 -N, --name                                if --pif, show just the file name for find or exclude patterns

 search options:
   -f, --find pattern [pattern ...]          find lines that contain any pattern